lumitdreiu/website/content/authors/admin/_index.md

 I am a postdoc quantitative researcher at the Social Psychology and Motivation Group at the University of Konstanz.
 My research interests include decision-making in uncertain contexts, human motivation, and closing the gap between intention and behavior.
 I manage the [DFG](https://www.dfg.de/en/index.jsp)-funded project Updating Risk and the [sona subject pool of the University of Konstanz](https://uni-konstanz.sona-systems.com/default.aspx?p_language=EN).

-When outside of the office, I like to video games, sports (mainly 🏈⚽), and writing extensive about me sections.
+When outside of the office, I like video games, sports (mainly 🏈⚽), and writing extensive about me sections.

 Here you can {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}download{{< /staticref >}} my resumé as a PDF.